 - Introduction to Power Tools

 - Union Test Preparation & Registration

-The program has been funded through a grant from the Minnesota Job Skills Partnership (MJSP), and includes partnerships with the Saint Paul Building & Construction Trades Council, Minnesota Department of Labor & Industry, Workforce Solutions (Ramsey County), Helmets to Hardhats and Washington County Workforce Center.
-Participating businesses include Collins Electrical Construction Company, Hunt Electric Corporation, Muska Electric Company, Muska Plumbing LLC, Harris Mechanical, McGough, Corval Group, Swanson & Youngdale, International Union of Painters and Allied Trades District Council #82, Nasseff Mechanical, Total Construction, Medina Electrical, CBI, Pioneer Power, Rainbow, Scheck Mechanical and Mechanical Operations.
+The Trading Up 2.0 skilled trades training program in St. Paul has been funded through a grant from Thrivent Financial Foundation to expand the pilot project funded by the Minnesota Job Skills Partnership (MJSP) and includes partnerships with the Saint Paul Building & Construction Trades Council, Minnesota Department of Labor & Industry, Minnesota Department of Employment and Economic Development, Workforce Solutions (Ramsey County), Helmets to Hardhats and Washington County Workforce Center.
+Participating businesses include South Saint Paul Steele, Graco, Inc., Evergreen Electric, Collins Electrical Construction Company, Hunt Electric Corporation, Muska Electric Company, Muska Plumbing LLC, Harris Mechanical, McGough, Corval Group, Swanson & Youngdale, International Union of Painters and Allied Trades District Council #82, Nasseff Mechanical, Total Construction, Medina Electrical, CBI, Pioneer Power, Rainbow, Scheck Mechanical and Mechanical Operations, and others.